Krsy Fox

 Krsy Fox (born Christine Danielle) is a Canadian actress and filmmaker.
 She has appeared as the lead in three feature films directed by her spouse, Spider One: Allegoria, Bury the Bride and Little Bites.

 Personal life

-From 2006, Fox was married to Theory of a Deadman vocalist Tyler Connolly.
+From 2006 to 2011, Fox was married to Theory of a Deadman vocalist Tyler Connolly.
 She is currently married to Spider One.
 They have a daughter together.